-Analyst: BB Torch sales have been solid, several new 'Berrys coming next year [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Analyst: BB Torch sales have been solid, several new 'Berrys coming next year [UPDATED]Alex Wagner - Editorial Director of News and Content

 Ever since the BlackBerry Torch was released, people have been wondering exactly how well RIM's first touchscreen/slider QWERTY has been selling.
 Initially, sales looked somewhat slow, but according to one analyst, interest has picked up quite a bit.
 Jeff Kvaal, analyst at Barclays Capital, believes that sales of the Torch have been "solid" as of late and that the 9800 is the second most popular device on AT&T, mostly thanks to Ma Bell slashing the price of the Torch to just $99 on contract.
 When it comes to other RIM handsets, Kvaal thinks that we'll be seeing products like a updated version of the Curve 8900, a new version of the Storm, and a device described as a "Touch Bold" in the the first half of 2011, while QNX-powered phones are expected some time in the second half of the year.
 Of course, any discussion about BlackBerrys wouldn't be complete without the PlayBook, and this one is no different.
 RIM's tablet will move around 3 million units at an average price of $468 according to Kvaal, while Gleacher & Co. analyst Mark McKechnie is predicting sales a tad lower, at 1.8 million sold through February 2012.